ajaypatel6/Core/README.md

 # Core

 # Build your core, whether you're a beginner or expert

-# Go through the four phases outlined within the app
+Go through the four phases outlined within the app and increase strength as well as gain aesthetics